aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 A signature line is a visual representation of a digital signature in a document.
 Aspose.Words allows you to insert a signature line using the [DocumentBuilder.InsertSignatureLine](https://apireference.aspose.com/words/net/aspose.words/documentbuilder/methods/insertsignatureline) method.
 You can also set the parameters for this representation using the [SignatureLineOptions](https://apireference.aspose.com/words/net/aspose.words/signaturelineoptions) class.

-For example, the picture below shows how valid and invalid signatures can be displayed.
+For example, the picture below demonstrates how valid and invalid signatures can be displayed.

 <img src="Valid.png" alt="drawing" style="width:300px"/>